post-kerbin-mining-corporation/NearFutureAeronautics/readme.txt

 Near Future Aeronautics v3.0.0
 ==============================

-This is a parts pack for Kerbal Space Program v1.4.5 which provides advanced aerospace parts such a multimode engines, propellers, lift fans.
+This is a parts pack for Kerbal Space Program v1.4.5 which provides advanced aerospace parts such as air intakes, jets, propellers, multimode engines and various accessories

 ============
 DEPENDENCIES